 Living and training in Portland

-OHSU is proud to be located in Portland, Oregon, which combines a vibrant city with natural beauty and proximity to outdoor adventures of all varieties.
+Portland, OR is a vibrant city with natural beauty and proximity to outdoor adventures of all varieties.
 Portland is the largest metropolitan area in Oregon and has the variety of a major city with the friendly feel of a smaller town.
 The dining, microbrewery, winery, and coffee scenes are all highly acclaimed and constantly evolving.
-Farmer’s markets, food carts, community gardens, and dog parks are scattered across the city.
+Farmer’s markets, food carts, community gardens, and dog parks are found widespread across the city.
 Additionally, the beautiful Oregon coast, ski slopes of Mt.
 Hood, tasting rooms of Oregon wine country, and trails of the Columbia River Gorge are all just a short drive away.

 Thank you for your interest in our program.
 I look forward to hearing from you with any questions as you pursue your anesthesiology - critical care training.